ChaosEmpire/MonsterBot/README.md

    If IV are present it send an message and a location.

    If a user set the IV level and no IV are present then no message is send.
 The webhook log this with `No message send to {}.
 SearchIV to low for Pokemon {}({})`

+   The script got extended to handle longer webhooks by the pvpporaclehelper plugin for MAD

 3. **userreorg.py** reorganize users who have not used the bot for a long time.
 Days are set in the inifile.